 The commercial databases have played a vital role in Japanese case law research because cases are not fully published.
 In addition to Westlaw Japan and LexisNexisJP , there are three more full text databases with different functionalities.
 The text of t hese databases is in Japanese language.
 LEX/DB Internet produced by TKC also produces a legal database called “ Law Library ,” which is customized for a law school curriculum.
 Dai-Ichi Hōki has a full text database called D1-Law.com .

-There is an English version of the citation form published by the University of Washington in1967 entitled Form of Citation of Japanese Legal Materials .
+There is an English version of the citation form published by the University of Washington in1967 entitled Form of Citation of Japanese Legal Materials.
 On the Web, Keiō University has the websites, how to cite a case and how to cite a law , Kobe University digitized Japanese legal citation in Japanese.
+Also, in 2014, the Hōritsu Bunken tō no Shutten no Hyōji hōhō was published.
 University of Washington Manual of International Legal Citation is also a useful tool.
 Another important resource is the scheme for Romanization.
 The Library of Congress has a list of Romanization .
-Also, the Japanese era names and conversion website will be useful.
+Also, the Japanese era names and conversion website will be a useful tool .